Fast Density Estimation for Density-based Clustering Methods: Experimental Results

 \subsection{Data sets}

-We now conduct several experiments on two real-world data sets and three synthetic data sets to illustrate the efficiency of the IDBSCAN algorithm.
-Clickstream is a $12$-dimensional real-world data set with $165474$ cardinalities which is composed of the information on clickstream from online store offering clothing for pregnant women.
+We now conduct several experiments on four real-world data sets and three synthetic data sets to illustrate the efficiency of the FPCAP and the IDBSCAN algorithms.
+Clickstream is a $12$-dimensional real-world data set with $165474$ cardinalities which are composed of information on clickstream from online stores offering clothing for pregnant women.
 Household is a $7$-dimensional real-world data set with $2049280$ cardinalities including all attributes except the temporal columns data and time.
-Dim6 is a $6$-dimensional synthetic data set with Gaussian clusters and $4051$ cardinalities.
-Similarity, Dim10 is also a synthetic data set which is composed of Gaussian clusters with $10$ dimensions and $6751$ cardinalities.
-Dim15 is also a synthetic data set which is composed of Gaussian clusters with $15$ dimensions and $10126$ cardinalities.
-Realworld data sets and synthetic data sets can be download from the UCI Machine Learning repository\footnote{\url{http://archive.ics.uci.edu/ml/}} and clustering datasets website\footnote{\url{http://cs.joensuu.fi/sipu/datasets/}} respectively.
+Mocap is a $36$-dimensional real-world data set with $78095$ cardinalities, which has $5$ types of hand postures from $12$ users.
+ReactionNetwork is a KEGG Metabolic Reaction Network (Undirected) Data set of $65554$ data points of $28$ dimensions.
+Dim-set consists of three synthetic datasets, Dim6, Dim10, Dim15, with Gaussian clusters and $4051, 6751$ and $10126$ cardinalities, respectively.
+The above real-world data sets and synthetic data sets can be downloaded from the UCI Machine Learning repository\footnote{\url{http://archive.ics.uci.edu/ml/}} and clustering datasets website\footnote{\url{http://cs.joensuu.fi/sipu/datasets/}}, respectively.
 Duplicated data points and points with missing coordinates are deleted.
-We first normalize each attribute of data with domain $[0,100000].$
+Each attribute of the data is normalized to $[0,100000]$.